Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

 \subsubsection{Structure and Patterns}

-The functional clusters observed in this experiment, presented well-defined patterns, frequently involving large areas of the cortex, containing vertexes (anatomical areas) located geographically closer to each other, typically presenting continuous shapes.
-The fact that well-defined patterns respecting anatomical boundaries were frequently observed, suggests that there was a strong relation regarding the location and extension of functional clusters over specific anatomical areas.
-These results are in accordance to experimental evidences based on community structure of connection datasets of cortical thickness correlation \citep{chen2008revealing}, and cortical connectivity of macaque and cat \citep{hilgetag2000anatomical}, that demonstrate the existence of a significant overlap between anatomical networks modules and functional systems in the cortex.
+The functional clusters observed in this experiment presented well-defined patterns, frequently involving large areas of the cortex, and contained vertexes (anatomical areas) located geographically closer to each other, typically presenting continuous shapes.
+The fact that well-defined patterns respecting anatomical boundaries were frequently observed suggests a strong relationship regarding the location and extension of functional clusters over specific cortical anatomical areas.
+These results are in accordance with experimental evidence based on the community structure of connection datasets of cortical thickness correlation \citep{chen2008revealing} and cortical connectivity of macaque and cat \citep{hilgetag2000anatomical}, that demonstrate the existence of a significant overlap between anatomical networks modules and functional systems in the cortex.

-The observation of functional clusters involving large cortical areas, brings evidence that neural processes and activities may involve the joint participation of several specific cortical regions, most probably each one performing a distinct ``sub-function'' in this integrated process.
-The continuous extension and also the geographical proximity between the vertexes belonging to the same clusters, also indicate that the structure of functional neural activities may follow some principles of economy.
-There are predictions that functional clusters should be structured this way.
-Anatomically speaking, brain regions that are spatially close have a higher probability of being connected, once interactions between physically distant brain regions may involve longer axonal projections and high energy costs.
-This way, functional clusters should involve physically close anatomical areas \citep{bullmore2012economy}, being the experimental observations in agreement with theoretical predictions.
+The observation of functional clusters involving large cortical areas brings evidence that neural processes and activities may involve the joint participation of several specific cortical regions, most probably each performing a distinct ``sub-function'' in this integrated process.
+The continuous extension and the geographical proximity between the vertexes belonging to the same clusters also indicate that the structure of functional neural activities may follow some optimization-economy principles.
+There are also theoretical predictions that functional clusters should be structured this way.
+Anatomically speaking, spatially close brain regions are more likely to be connected once interactions between physically distant brain regions supposedly involve longer axonal projections and high energy costs.
+This way, functional clusters should involve physically close anatomical areas \citep{bullmore2012economy}, being the experimental observations in agreement with the theoretical predictions.